Alluxio/alluxio/docs/en/deploy/Running-Alluxio-Using-Vagrant.md

 In the configuration file `deploy/vagrant/conf/gce.yml`, set the project id, service account, location to JSON key and ssh username you've just created.

-For GCE, the default underfs is Google Cloud Storage (GCS).
+For GCE, the default under storage is Google Cloud Storage (GCS).
 Visit the [Storage page](https://console.cloud.google.com/storage/) of the Google Cloud console, create a GCS bucket, and set the bucket's name to the field `GCS:Bucket` in `conf/ufs.yml`.
 To use other under storage systems, configure the field `Type` and the corresponding configurations in